getsentry/sentry-global-search/README.md

-# Sentry Agolia-powered Search
+# Global search across Sentry websites

-This repository contains a library that can be used to search across all supported sources with a consistent, normalized output.
+This repository contains an Algolia-powered library that can be used to search across all supported sources with a consistent, normalized output.
 Sources include:

 - Docs
 - Developer docs